-Schools are strongly advised that any panel or group of Governor considering complaints be clerked.
+Schools are strongly advised that any panel or group of Governors considering complaints be clerked.
 The clerk would be the contact point for the complainant and be required to:

-- Set the date, time and venue of the hearing, ensuring that the dates are convenient to all parties and that the venue and proceedings are accessible. - Collate any written material and send it to the parties in advance of the hearing. - Meet and welcome the parties as they arrive at the hearing. - Record the proceedings. - Notify all parties of the panel's decision.
+- Set the date, time and venue of the hearing, and that the venue and proceedings are accessible. - Collate any written material and send it to the parties in advance of the hearing. - Record the proceedings. - Notify all parties of the panel's decision.